disneystreaming/weaver-test/README.md

 // Suites must be "objects" for them to be picked by the framework object MySuite extends SimpleIOSuite {

-  // A non-effectful (pure) functions pureTest("hello pure"){
+  // A test for non-effectful (pure) functions pureTest("hello pure"){
     expect("hello".size == 6)
   }